patrickkunka/bandwidth-throttle-stream/README.md

 });
 ```

-Typically we would only create a single group for a server running a simulation, which all requests to be throttled are routed through, but could also create multiple groups if we wanted to run multiple simulations with different configurations through the same server.
+Typically we would create a single group only for a server running a simulation, which all incoming network requests to be throttled are routed through.
+However, we could also create multiple groups if we wanted to run multiple simulations with different configurations on a single server.

 #### Attaching Throttles

 Once we've created a group, we can then attach individual pipeable "throttles" to it, as requests come into our server.

-Typically, we would insert a throttle in between a readable stream (e.g file system readout, HTTP response), and the response stream of the incoming request to be throttled.
+The most simple integration would be to insert the throttle (via `.pipe`) between a readable stream (e.g file system readout, server-side HTTP response), and the response stream of the incoming client request to be throttled.

 ```js
 // Attach a throttle to a group (e.g. in response to an incoming request)